How to Teach Your Kids About Holiday Budgeting | Mydoh

 How Mydoh can make budgeting easier for your kids

 Holiday shopping and buying gifts for family and friends can be fun!
-And while you don’t want to rob your kids of that joy, it’s also important for parents to help guide their tweens and teens in making sound decisions about their money.
+And while you don’t want to rob your kids of that joy, it’s also important for parents to help guide kids in making sound decisions about their money.
 The Mydoh app and Smart Cash Card allow kids and teens to shop safely and securely this holiday season and, as it’s prepaid, they won’t have to worry about going into the red in the New Year.

 Mydoh helps kids and teens “sleigh” their holiday spending!
-Learn more about how you can use Mydoh as a way to help your kids learn, earn, and save
+Learn more about about Mydoh.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.